codewithbow/object-oriented-programming/README.md

 # Miscellaneous mini projects programmed with C++

+**binary_ascii_conversion** : A program that outputs the appropriate ASCII character of a series of binary numbers.

 **draw_pascal_traingle.cpp** : A program that displays Pascal’s Triangle based on the number of rows a user inputs.

 **fraction_simplifier.cpp** : A program that outputs the sum of two fractions reduced to its simple or mixed form; improper form is unacceptable.